 The top two ways expats meet new people in these ten countries are through other friends or at work or in social activities.
 As a majority of expatriates in these destinations (62% or more) work for companies with more local employees than expat staff, this may explain the higher number of friends from the local population.

 Nonetheless, going to expat events remains one of the top five ways for meeting new people in every single one of the ten countries mentioned above.

 Whereas the Philippines holds spot five in our Language sub-index, Brazil comes in 50th place out of 61 and Russia even comes in last.
-Russia’s last-place ranking is partly due to the fact that 70% of respondents say living in this country is rather difficult if you cannot speak Russian.
+Russia’s last-place ranking is partly due to the fact that 70% of respondents say living in this country is rather difficult if you cannot speak Russian (note: the survey was taken before the invasion of Ukraine).
 Luckily, 58% state that they can speak the language well or very well.
 Language issues aside, expatriates in Russia do not seem to be having trouble finding local friends.

 Again, the perceived unfriendliness of the local population does not mean that expats in a particular country do not have many local friends.
 For example, over a quarter of expats in Russia (26%) think the general population is unfriendly, but this fact hasn’t kept many foreign residents from leaving the expat bubble.

 The ten countries where expats have the least number of local friends are mostly located in the Middle East (Kuwait, the UAE, Oman, Qatar, Bahrain, and Saudi Arabia).
 This list also includes somewhat more surprising results like Luxembourg, as well as typical expat hotspots like Singapore and Hong Kong.
 Panama rounds out the “top 10”.